Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Zika Virus

-Zika virus is a member of the Flavivirus genus and is transmitted to humans by Aedes spp mosquitos.
-Transmission is also possible during sexual contact, blood product transfusions, and pregnancy (from mother to fetus).
+Zika virus is transmitted to humans by mosquitos and is also transmissible through sexual contact, blood product transfusions, and pregnancy (from mother to fetus).
 Notably, infection with Zika virus during pregnancy has been linked to congenital microcephaly and other serious brain defects in fetuses and infants.
 Human-to-human transmission apart from sexual transmission has been described, but the mechanism of transmission is uncertain.
 The majority of individuals infected with Zika virus are asymptomatic.
 In symptomatic individuals, infection is usually mild and self-limiting and may last for several days to a week.
 Zika viral infection symptoms include fever, headache, retro-orbital pain, conjunctivitis, maculopapular rash, myalgia, and arthralgia.
 These symptoms are not unique to Zika virus and may be seen in patients infected with other arboviruses, such as dengue and chikungunya.

 Diagnostic tests for Zika virus include NAAT and IgM serology.
 The test of choice depends on when the patient presents in relation to symptom onset or last possible exposure to Zika virus.
 Due to cocirculation and cross-reactivity, additional testing for dengue and chikungunya viruses should be considered.